lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 # have a sentinel bit.
 ```

-We see that we perform two things at the same time:
+We see that the code performs two things at the same time:

-1. We read as a little-endian and then represent it as big-endian.
+1. It parses the little-endian byte ordered binary and then represents it as big-endian.
-2. we remove the trailing bits of the last byte, which after reversing, is the first one.
+2. It removes the trailing bits and sentinel of the last byte, which after reversing, is the first one.